HarrisSagiris/HarrisSagiris/README.md

 Im currently building LUME.
 An ai agent that can actually execute tasks for you.
 While other ai's stop at generating ideas, lume delivers ressults. https://lume.im

-Founder of @Zerolabs-ai , the company behind lume
+Founder of Zerolabs , the company behind lume

 # Tech Stack:
 <div style="text-align: center;">